WWDC 2020 Will be Online Only, Apple Confirms - The Mac Observer

 [There May be no WWDC in 2020 Following New COVID-19 Guidance From Santa Clara County]

-Furthermore, Apple announced a $1 million donation to local San Jose organizations to help compensate them for the losses they will incur as a result of this decision.
+Furthermore, Apple announced a $1 million commitment to local San Jose organizations.
+It will help compensate them for the losses incurred as a result of WWDC 2020 going online.

+I hope they make it an MMO like World of Warcraft.
+I want to pick up quests from Phil Schiller and earn the achievement “Meet Tim Cook three times!”